natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/G.91%20Y.md

 * Flaps and landing gear are prone to ripping off
 * New booster module is a must to research in order to avoid crashing during a very fast and low-level dive
 * Limited ammo
+* Slow muzzle velocity on cannons compared to many counterparts
 * No ballistic computer
 * Does not have access to air-to-air missiles